voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### January 30, 2023

+This release has the improved Spanish Real-Time model.

+This release also addresses the following specific issues:
+* Add ability to delete a keyword in Speech Analytics settings
+* The downloaded audio file now has correct mp3 extension instead of wav
+* In languages Project settings show if microphone transcription is not available for given language
+* Change the lock-out message to show the local time instead of the UTC.
+* Fix weird behavior in Settings if old Project has no Meeting Minutes enabled
+* Add a hide button for the Zoom Meeting Assistant banner

+The current version of the Zoom Meeting Assistant going with this release is 0.2.18

 ### January 24, 2023

 This release has an improved Spanish Offline model.